 If I can be so presumptuous as to quote myself, “It’s just damn good business.”
 There are a couple of things that I’ve been thinking about in the context of the day.
 I’d love to get your take on and it relates directly to The Success Principles.
 You tell me if it does or not.
 It seems that these days of what I’ve been referring to as physical distancing, not social distancing because that’s what we’re doing.
 It creates these interesting paradoxes.
 There is the inner landscape that we’re dealing with and the outer.
 The inner is whatever is going on in my own internal environment, my own optimism, pessimism, fear, anxiety, whatever it is.

-As a leader, I have to manage that not just for my own well-being, but because it’s going to enhance my ability.
+As an executive leadership coaching, I have to manage that not just for my own well-being, but because it’s going to enhance my ability.
 The better I can harness that and make use of it, manage it or whatever terminology you want to use, the more capable I am to reach out and connect.
 My inner landscape is going to affect my ability to connect with people, which is my job as a leader.
 People are looking to leaders now to give them hope and encouragement.
 We’re able to do that to the degree that we have hope and we feel encouraged.
 We’re focused on the inner and the connection.
 Ironically, it’s pretty obvious that the fact that we’re physically separated is almost forcing us to figure out ways to connect more deeply.
 We’re connecting in ways that we haven’t connected even when we weren’t physically separated.
 That’s one dynamic I want to set up.

 The other dynamic is the tension between now and later, between present and future.
 When we’re in the midst of a crisis, whether it’s one that we’re all globally experiencing or any challenge that comes up under so-called normal circumstances, we’re managing that present.
 Yet as leaders and as human beings in general, we’re inspired and drawn by the future.
 Not about accurately predicting the future but the future that we want to create.
 The inner and the outer, the now and the later.
 It seems to me that a lot of the principles and techniques that you’ve been teaching forever since the time a house in California cost $200.
 These are techniques that are going to help us in these times and beyond.
 I love to hear you speak to those ideas.